rancher/windows/docs/active-directory/core-concepts/02-active-directory-domains-data-accounts-and-controllers.md

 ### Domain user Accounts

 When using Domains, user accounts are not tied to a particular computer.
-Instead, all user accounts are stored in the **Active Directory**, which exists in the **Domain Controllers**.
-This allows you to sign onto any computer in the Domain and access the same data, and provides a means for Administrators to disable or create users across all computers.
-Domains may contain both user accounts and service accounts, as well as a plethora of other resources.
+Instead, all user accounts are stored in the **Active Directory**.
+This allows you to sign onto any computer in an Active Directory Domain and access the same data, and provides a means for Administrators to disable or create users across all computers.
+Domains may contain user accounts, service accounts, as well as a plethora of other resources.

 ### Domain Control and Administrative Advantages

-Domains allow for scalable control of computers using the **Active Directory** system as well as **Group Policy**.
+Domains allow for scalable control of computers using the **Active Directory** system as well as **Group Policies**.
 **Group Policies** allow admins to limit network capabilities (changing networks), map local directories to networked directories, prevent users from using the command prompt or similar administrative tools, map networked printers to particular computers, as well as other desktop level configurations such as the start menu.